eastlondoner/cursor-tools/README.md

 - "Gemini" is a nickname for `cursor-tools repo`
 - "Perplexity" is a nickname for `cursor-tools web`
 - "Stagehand" is a nickname for `cursor-tools browser`
+- "Operator" is a nickname for `cursor-tools browser agent`

 ### Use web search